ask-netgenius/Net-Genius/README.md

 ## 🌟 Overview

-Net Genius (Vertex Digital) is a premium digital services platform that showcases modern web development practices, AI-powered advisory services, and comprehensive business solutions.
+Net Genius is a premium digital services platform that showcases modern web development practices, AI-powered advisory services, and comprehensive business solutions.
 Built with cutting-edge technologies and designed with user experience at its core.

 ## ✨ Features